GhaouiYoussef/instagram-detox/README.md

-# Instagram Detox — Hide Stories
+# Instagram Detox — Hide Stories & Notes

-Removes the Stories section from Instagram on desktop using a lightweight Chrome extension.
+Removes Instagram Stories and Notes on desktop with a lightweight Chrome extension.
+Includes a popup to toggle each feature.

 ## Install (Unpacked)